stisla/webpack_poc/readme.md

 npm start
 ```

-Open your browser at localhost:8080 you'll see a button, go inside button.scss and make a change, it should hot reload,
+Open your browser at localhost:8080 you'll see some alerts, go inside alert.scss and make a change, it should hot reload,
 which means it won't actually refresh the browser.

 In case you change html under build, it'll refresh because HMR can't hot update html